nielsvanhooy/py-cursus-work/python-beginner/solutions/12-lists-and-list-methods-exercises-solutions-2-en.md

 3. Try creating your own similar examples with different data
 4. Practice with different data types in the inner lists
 ```

+Would you like more examples focusing on any particular real-world scenario?
+I can create more exercises based on:
+- Restaurant orders
+- School grades and subjects
+- Product inventory
+- Movie/Book ratings and reviews
+- Sports scores and statistics